JustinPatenaude/balticathletics/products/pe-equipment.md

 - Tether Balls
 photos: []
 promotions:
+- title: Alpha Balls - Set of 26
+  image: "/2022-01-05 15.59.19.jpg"
+  price: 56.5
+  description: |-
+    - This is a gorgeous and fun set of 26 vinyl multi-coloured balls that feature a letter of the alphabet printed on them (in both upper and lower case).
+    - This set is a great tool to get kids thinking about language and movement. - -- - Each ball measures 2.5” diameter and weighs 36 grams.
 - title: CLEARANCE - Inflatable Hurdles - 18" - Set of 6
   image: "/2022-01-05 15.54.24.jpg"
   price: 20